 How to Get DWI Reduced in NY

 A DWI charge can sometimes be reduced to a DWAI if a plea bargain can be worked out.
-If you’re wondering how to get DWI reduced in NY, ask your attorney if you are eligible for a plea bargain reducing the charge to a violation.
-You will be more likely to be offered a plea bargain if there are no aggravating factors associated with your case, such as a prior DWI arrest, high blood alcohol level or an accident, to name a few.
+If you’re wondering how to get DWI reduced in NY, ask your criminal defense attorney if you are eligible for a plea bargain reducing the charge to a violation.
+You will be more likely to be offered a plea bargain if there are no aggravating factors associated with your cases, such as a prior DWI arrest, high blood alcohol level, or an accident, to name a few.
 You will need to discuss the specifics of your case with your attorney.

 In a plea bargain, the defendant agrees to plead guilty to a lesser charge in exchange for having the more severe charge dropped.
 A plea bargain is a binding arrangement, which is usually undertaken when neither the prosecution nor the defense wants to risk taking the case to trial.

 Pleading Down a DWI in NY

 An experienced DWI attorney will understand the process of pleading down a DWI in NY.
 An attorney may attempt to have the charges against you dismissed before engaging in any process that could lead to a plea deal.